 Still in Nantes, check out the Musée Jules Verne with its multi-media trail on the science-fiction author who was born in the city.
-And don’t miss the Castle of the Dukes of Normandy, complete with the city’s impressive new history museum (including displays on Nantes’ role in the slave trade) and lovely ramparts and gardens.
-The city’s natural history museum has also had a big revamp in recent years.
+And don’t miss the Castle of the Dukes of Brittany, complete with the city’s impressive history museum (including displays on Nantes’ role in the slave trade) and lovely ramparts and gardens.
+The city also has a lovely natural history museum.

 Take the plunge at gorgeous La Baule an hour from Nantes, with its awesome 8km beach, kids’ beach clubs, family-friendly hotels and apartments and little tourist train.
 Nearby Le Croisic has an Océarium where you can marvel at Atlantic and tropical sea-life.

-Or head to the Vendée, a popular spot for family holidays, with La Tranche sur Mer, Notre Dame de Monts and St Gilles Croix de Vie all holding the Famille Plus label for being particularly child-friendly resorts.
+Or head to the Vendée, a popular spot for family holidays, with La Tranche sur Mer, Notre Dame de Monts and St Gilles Croix de Vie all particularly child-friendly resorts.

 Make a jaunt inland to the Parc Naturel Régional de Brière, where you can ride in traditional barges, spot birdlife, explore the marshes and islands by bicycle or on foot, and stay in a thatched cottage.
 Nearby Guérande is a charming medieval town famous for the salt harvested from its marshes.

 Further south, go wild at Planète Sauvage, a large safari park at Port St Père not far from Nantes airport, complete with mock African village with a jungle bridge, plus a special encampment for overnight stays.
-Not far away, at Frossay, Le Grand Parc des Légendes is a totally off-the-wall theme-park of myths, legends and superstitions, with a magic forest, an elves’ village, Father Christmas’s summer home, reindeer and scores of forest and farm animals; costumed events take place on a regular basis.
+Not far away, at Frossay, Legendia Parc is a totally off-the-wall theme-park of myths, legends and superstitions, with a magic forest, an elves’ village, Father Christmas’s summer home, reindeer and scores of forest and farm animals; costumed events take place on a regular basis.

 Also near Saumur is the incredible Château de Brézé, described as a ‘castle beneath a castle’ because it contains more than 1km of underground passages that you can explore, as well as a dried-up circular moat where you can discover more old caves, including ones used for a silk-worm farm, a bakery and a wine press.
 There are also some old storerooms with cathedrals and giant faces hewn from the rock, with music-and-light displays to add to the atmosphere.